 Features of Acland Falls

-Nestled within the serene Peel Forest, Acland Falls captivates visitors with its stunning 14-meter horsetail cascade.
-This permanent waterfall flows gently, but it's best viewed after decent rain, transforming into a breathtaking spectacle.
+Nestled in the heart of Peel Forest, Acland Falls enchants with its 14-meter horsetail cascade.
+This permanent waterfall shines brightest after rain, becoming a dramatic spectacle against the lush forest backdrop.

 Driving Directions to Peel Forest